Everink/everink.github.io/_posts/2019-11-27-selfservice-vmstart.md

 ![]({{ site.baseurl }}/images/selfservice-function/new-function1.1.png)

 As my first function will be a website, the trigger is an HTTP trigger, it will be a simple GET request like any website, so click **HTTP Trigger**
-After that you can give your function a name, and and authorization level.
-I choose Anonymous, as I will add Azure AD authentication later.
+After that you can give your function a name, and authorization level.
+I chose Anonymous, as I will add Azure AD authentication later.

 ![]({{ site.baseurl }}/images/selfservice-function/new-function1.2.png)